hive-engine/nitrous/src/app/help/en/glossary.md

 ## <span id="r">R</span>

+#### Ratio Analysis:
+Is the comparison of line items in the financial statements of a business.
+Ratio analysis consists of calculating financial performance using five basic types of ratios: profitability, liquidity, activity, debt, and market.

+#### Return On Equity:
+Is a profitability ratio that measures the ability of a firm to generate profits from its shareholders investments in the company.
+In other words, the return on equity ratio shows how much profit each dollar of common stockholders’ equity generates.

+#### REITs:
+Or real estate investment trusts, are companies that own or finance income-producing real estate in a range of property sectors ad most of them trade on major stock exchanges, REITs lease space and collect rent on its real estate and generates income which is then paid out to shareholders in the form of dividends.

 #### Revenues:
 The total sales achieved during a period.
 Often referred to as the “top number” when companies report.

+#### Russell 2000 Index:
+A stock index that represents the largest 2000 small cap public companies in the US.

 <hr>

 ## <span id="s">S</span>

+#### Safe-Haven Currencies:
+Are currencies that increase in value during times of risk on environments.
+Safe-haven currencies are usually inversely correlated to equity markets.

+#### Sector Rotation:
+The action of the Smart Money to reallocate funds from one sector to another to take advantage of the business / economic cycles.

+#### Smart Money:
+Are the institutional investors, banks and financial professionals that have the capital to buy information that gives them a trading edge.

+#### Standard & Poor's 500 Index:
+Known as the S&P 500 is an index with 500 of the top companies in the U.S. Stocks.
+Because it’s the largest stock index in the world, it serves as a barometer for all other stock indexes in the world.

 #### Stock:
 Ownership stake in a corporation, denoted in shares, representing a piece of company's earnings.